ODiogoSilva/TriFusion/README.md

 ### Installation from source

-TriFusion is on [PyPi](https://pypi.python.org/pypi/trifusion/) and can be easily installed from the source.
-If you want to use the command line version only, it can be easily installed with `pip` in any operating system.
+TriFusion is on [PyPi](https://pypi.python.org/pypi/trifusion/) and can be easily installed with `pip`.
+If you want to use the only the command line version run this command on any operating system with `pip`.

 ```
 pip install trifusion --user
 ```

-If you want to install the complete TriFusion package, [follow these instructions according to your operating system](https://github.com/ODiogoSilva/TriFusion/wiki/Install-from-source).
+For additional installation information or if you want to install the complete TriFusion package, [follow these instructions according to your operating system](https://github.com/ODiogoSilva/TriFusion/wiki/Install-from-source).

 ___